Xilentileigh/Ruby-Macro/README.md

 **PRE EON 1 SOLS RNG**

-items spawned around the map and people had to go to them to collect them. there were a total of 8 item spots people didnt like to manually collect these items. so they would use macros so that they could afk and still collect items.
+items spawned around the map and people had to go to them to collect them. there were a total of 8 item spots. people didnt like to manually collect these items. so they would use macros so that they could afk and still collect items.